David L. Hall, LMSW

 I received my Bachelor of Science (BS) from The Pennsylvania State University in Health and Human Development in 1996 with a focus on Experiential/Outdoor Education and my Graduate Degree in Social Work (MSW) from the Greater Rochester Collaborative (Nazareth College and SUNY Brockport) Master of Social Work Program in 2004 with a focus on Family and Community Practice.

-As an aspiring back country guide I have a love for hiking, backpacking, kayaking, trail running and mountain biking.
+I have a love for trail running, hiking, backpacking, kayaking and biking (gravel and mountain).
 If I am not traveling with my partner, reading or attending live music you can usually find me cooking and eating in my kitchen.